loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 ## The technical interview

 Technical interviews are hard :fire:
 You'll never know what will happen.
-You will have to answer a ton of technical questions and sometimes you have to do live coding or even writing pseudo code on a white board (luckily, I never had to do that).
+You will have to answer a lot of technical questions and sometimes you have to do live coding or even writing pseudo code on a white board (luckily, I never had to do that).
 **Not knowing how to answer all the questions is totally fine**, your potential future colleagues just want to grasp your knowledge very well to assess your current level.